 Being a member of Coast Archers will allow you to shoot at other AA or Archery NSW affiliated clubs and tournaments across Australia and in international competitions.

-Do I have to be a really good archer?
+You don't have to be a really good archer to join

 Coaching is available on an ad hoc basis and by arrangement with the Coast Archers Coaches.